mastercomfig/tf2-patches/.github/ISSUE_TEMPLATE/tc2_bug_report.md

 ### Checklist
 <!-- You do not have to answer "yes" to all of these to open an issue -->
-- [ ] None of the *open or closed* issues document this problem.
+- [ ] None of the open *or* closed issues document this problem.
 - [ ] This is a bug, not a new idea.
-- [ ] This is obviously a bug, not something that people commonly disagree on.
+- [ ] This is objectively a bug, and not something that people commonly disagree on.
 - [ ] This bug is in the code of the game, not in the textures, sounds, or other resources.
 - [ ] This issue occurs on the lastest vanilla TF2 update.
 - [ ] This issue is listed on the [Source 1 official bugtracker](https://github.com/ValveSoftware/Source-1-Games/issues).